wooga/askmeanything/README.md

 The app requires the email of the user but this is stored in a per-round hashed value in the database.
 I.e. a hashed email is unique per round and ensures that everyone only votes once per question.
+But your oauth username will be attached to your question and will be visible for everyone.

 Slack Integration
 ---